Aston University

 In the 24 hours following publication, there were 493 media mentions of the report internationally, including coverage on CNN and in the Independent.

-The report was later cited in the House of Commons as part of a Prime Minister’s Question about Government support for small businesses.
+The report was later cited in the House of Commons as part of a Prime Minister’s Question about UK Government support for small businesses.